tuxfuxch/yarc/readme.md

 ###Search YouTube Feature

-This is still beta.
-Some things don't work.
 It will return in maximum the first 50 search result.
 But you can play also playlists which are indicated with the string **[PL]** before the title.
 The playtime of an item is not shown, because I need to request it for every item separately.
 I Hope you can live with that.

 I needed to apply for the API and can use "only" 1 million transaction per day.
 This is enough for sure for a while or forever.
 If it's been misused, I have to close it down.
 In this case it won't work any more.
 Maybe I would provide a possibility to set your own key.